calimarkus/AutoLayoutCells/readme.md

 1. 10px margin to the right
 1. The same as 4. from the textLabel (At least 10px spacing to the textLabel)

+### Conclusion

-In the end, if you did understand the system once and know the buttons in InterfaceBuilder it is straight forward and you can create layouts, that would have needed Code before AutoLayout.
+In the end, if you did understand the system once and know the buttons in InterfaceBuilder it is straight forward and you can create layouts, that would have needed code before AutoLayout.
 It's a very strong system.
 And if you do it with IB it is easier to debug and create, than by code.
 I recommend to always use IB.
-But there are layout, where you need to use code.
+But there are layouts, where you need to use code.
 E.g. if you want to have relative constraints like "1/2 of the height", or aspect ratio stuff like "height=width", or to do animations, etc.

 #### Remember: Get rid of all violet constraints!